griffithlab/pmbio.org/_posts/0002-02-01-Reference_Genome.md

 ```

-Occasionally some tools might expects our genome fasta file to be split by chromosome, we can achieve this with the [faSplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html) utility.
+Occasionally some tools might expect our genome fasta file to be split by chromosome, we can achieve this with the [faSplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html) utility.
 Go ahead and make a new directory called `/workspace/inputs/references/genome/ref_genome_split/` to store the result of the split.
 We then run [faSplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html) and give it the following positional parameters:

 - byname: tells the program to split the fasta by each record name (i.e. chromosome)
 - ref_genome.fa: location of the multi-record fasta